Akashvarma26/BlogLoom/README.md

 - Go to lambda function and in permissions tab under configuration tab click on role name link.
 Add the admin access in attach policies.
 - Test the api gateway link in postman with post method(body and raw).
 - Check CloudWatch, s3 for output.

+- Don't forget to delete the services created as they may incur costs.